AndiKleini/example.itext7pdfgeneration_Java/README.md

  The generated pdf file (target.pdf) is placed on top level.

- All the source code is placed in main class App.
+ All the source code is placed in main class com.pdfexample.App.